ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 ##### Runtime as a function of sample size

-As our models become more complex we expect that we will need to increase the number of samples taken and evaluated in order to achieve a similar amount of accuracy in sensitivity index estimation during sensitivity analysis.
+As models become more complex we expect that we will need to increase the number of samples taken and evaluated in order to achieve comparable accuracy in sensitivity index estimation during sensitivity analysis.
 Because of this, we determined that we needed to empirically inspect the runtime of sensitivity analysis as the number of samples increases.
-From the graph below, we can see that the increase in runtime as the number of samples increases is roughly linear, both for the entirety of sensitivity analysis and for the Sobol portion of sensitivity analysis.
-This result is encouraging because it ensures that as long as we maintain only a linear increase in the number of samples required to conduct sensitivity analysis on our larger models then we should not see a runtime increase that would render sensitivity analysis unusable.
+From the graph below, we can see that the increase in runtime as the number of samples increases is nearly linear (with slight super-linear trend), both for the entirety of sensitivity analysis and for the Sobol portion of sensitivity analysis.
+This result is encouraging because it suggests that as long as we maintain only a linear increase in the number of samples required to conduct sensitivity analysis on our larger models then we should not see a runtime increase that would render sensitivity analysis intractable.

 <br>
 ![Visual depiction of increase in runtime for our Sobol